-At June 30, 2020 there was a deficit in the amount of \$760,955 of assets, net of liabilities, available to cover the balance of non-endowed net assets restricted for a specific purpose.
+At June 30, 2021 and 2020 there were deficits in the amounts of \$797,708 and \$760,955, respectively, of assets, net of liabilities, available to cover the balance of non-endowed net assets restricted for a specific purpose.
 As further disclosed in Note 19, this deficit was a result of expenditures exceeding revenues of the undesignated operating fund, which is reported as net assets without donor restriction.